stackhpc/ansible-slurm-appliance/ansible/roles/freeipa/README.md

 - `freeipa_domain`: Optional, name of domain.
 Default is lowercased `freeipa_realm`.
 - `freeipa_ds_password`: Optional, password to be used by the Directory Server for the Directory Manager user (`ipa-server-install --ds-password`).
 Default is generated in `environments/<environment>/inventory/group_vars/all/secrets.yml`
 - `freeipa_admin_password`: Optional, password for the IPA `admin` user.
 Default is generated as for `freeipa_ds_password`.
-- `freeipa_generate_host_password`: Optional bool, whether to generate a password for each `freeipa_client` host.
-Should only be used on the first run, as generating a new password will unenrole enroled hosts.
 - `freeipa_server_ip`: Optional, IP address of freeipa_server host.
 Default is `ansible_host` of the `freeipa_server` host.
 Default `false`.
 - `freeipa_setup_dns`: Optional bool, whether to configure the FreeIPA server as an integrated DNS server and define a zone and records.
 NB: This also controls whether `freeipa_client` hosts use the `freeipa_server` host for name resolution.
 Default `true` when `freeipa_server` contains a host.
 - `freeipa_client_ip`: Optional, IP address of FreeIPA client.
 Default is `ansible_host`.